-This is the second installment of the author’s series on how China chew its way through the wildlife of its Asian neighbors.
+This is the second installment of the author’s series on how China chew its way through the natural resources of its Asian neighbors.
 Check out the other stories in this series:

 As Chinese companies make inroads into Bolivia for infrastructure and resource extraction, locals have found that they can earn up to $215 selling jaguar fangs to Chinese employees.
 This new demand has now inspired hunters to go into the Amazon jungle to hunt commercially.
 Sadly, that is part of a trail of blood spattered across the planet, taking the shape of Chinese characters for trinkets and various “traditional medicines” that spell out ivory, rhino horn, jaguar fangs, swim bladder, shark’s fin and a host of other ghastly products.

 The color red signals danger in primates and in many human cultures, but in China it symbolizes good luck.
 The seas, forests, plains, and deserts of the world are now soaked in blood thanks to an ancient demand for wildlife parts to cure human maladies and to serve as status symbols that sadly have been found to have no medicinal value by scientific tests.
 That’s one narrative, but there is another, something more sinister than primitive superstition: eat it because it’s exotic.
 This is going on every day, all over the world.

 Jaguar fangs in the end market in China are worth as much as their weight in cocaine.
 National Geographic recently published a stunning article about how the cats are “killed to order” in Suriname for the overseas Chinese market.